million12/M12.Foundation/README.md

   * `Form Container`: adding this component will create sample responsive form for you, incl. all grid row components, labels inside etc.

   See [Settings.yaml](Configuration/Settings.yaml) for full `Assistance Nodes` configuration (`M12.Foundation:assistanceChildNodes` section).

+* Background image support (both from Media library and using external image) for many components.
+Thanks to that you can easily create a'la Hero components.
+* Spacing before/after and left/right from Inspector for each component.
-* Semantic tags: ability to define custom, semantic tag (e.g. `section` instead of `div`) for most components
+* Semantic tags: ability to define custom, semantic tag (e.g. `section` instead of `div`) for most components.
-* Ability to define several Foundation common-use classes like `rounded`, `radius`, floats, text-align to almost all components (or where applicable)
+* Ability to define several Foundation common-use classes like `rounded`, `radius`, floats, text-align to almost all components (or where applicable).
-* Tooltips: ability to use them with many components, incl. default Neos compnents (e.g. Headline)
+* Tooltips: ability to use them with many components, incl. default Neos compnents (e.g. Headline).
-* Font Icons: ability to add it to components where it make sense (i.e. Button)
+* Font Icons: ability to add it to components where it make sense (i.e. Button).

 ... and many more.